bvbohnen/x4-projects/API Functions.md

 * **Reloaded**

   Dummy cue used for signalling that the api reloaded.
-Users that are registering shortcuts should listen to this cue being signalled.
+Users that are registering actions should listen to this cue being signalled.

-* **Register_Shortcut**
+* **Register_Action**

-  User function to register a shortcut.
-These shortcuts will be displayed in the api options menu for user assignment of a hotkey.
+  Function to register an action.
+These actions will be displayed in the api options menu for user assignment of a hotkey.
 This should be re-sent each time Reloaded is signalled.

   Param : Table with the following items:
   * id
-    - String, unique identifier of this shortcut.
+    - String, unique identifier of this action.
     - Saved keys will map to ids; other fields may be changed.
   * name = id
     - String, name to use for the key in the menu.